 Gender Diversity Metrics

 AMD is committed to fostering a culture of inclusiveness and innovation where the best ideas “win” regardless of the individual’s identity.
-In an effort to increase transparency on the subject, AMD is publishing for the first time the gender composition of our engineering and management teams.
+In an effort to increase transparency on the subject, in 2016 AMD published the gender composition of our engineering and management teams for the first time .
 We are not satisfied with the data, and are working with other industry leaders to address gender and other diversity issues across the technology sector.

 Employee Resource Groups